Wild and Majestic: Romantic Visions of Scotland

 Ticketed, Members free

 Dramatic highland landscapes, heroic histories, tartan and bagpipes are among the defining images of Scotland for many people around the world today.
-This exhibition considers the origins of these ideas and explores how they were used to represent Scotland around the world.
+This exhibition considered the origins of these ideas and explored how they were used to represent Scotland around the world.